dulhaver/erpnext_how-to-s/erpnext_multi-currency_101.md

-### transactions/Doctypes that are not multi-currency ready yet in ERPNext
+### Issues with multi-currency transactions in ERPNext

+> All this is detected in a version-11 instance I am running.
+I believe much (if not all) still is existant in v12/v13

 - Expense Claim
 - Liability transactions where a `Party` is an **Employee** (like Jounral Entry to a Payable account with Party=Enployee)